MINIMUM DOCUMENTED INFORMATION FOR ISO 9001:2015gcertiadmin

-In the previous version of ISO 9001 standard, the documented information requirement was stated in terms of “Control of Documents and Control of Records” but ISO 9001:2015 uses a standardized term “documented information” to refer both documents and record.
+In the previous version of the ISO 9001 standard, the documented information requirement was stated in terms of “Control of Documents and Control of Records” but ISO 9001:2015 uses a standardized term “documented information” to refer to both documents and records.
 This latest version of ISO 9001 uses the term “retain documented information” to describe a record (e.g. retain the results of corrective actions) and “maintain documented information” to describe a document (e.g. maintain the scope of QMS).
 The document is live information and needs to be updated as required while a record is a history of an event, activity, or action.

 Clause 7.5 of ISO 9001:2015 describes the requirements of the documented information.
 Documented information can be in any format and media and from any source.
-The medium can be paper, magnetic, electronic or optical computer disc, photograph or master sample, or combination thereof.
+The medium can be paper, magnetic, electronic, or optical computer disc, photograph or master sample, or combination thereof.

 What is the minimum documented information required by the ISO 9001:2015?

 Every organization has to produce the minimum documented information required by ISO 9001 standard to demonstrate the conformance to the ISO 9001:2015 requirements.
 All requirements of minimum documented information listed below might not be applicable to every organization and shall be listed as an exclusion in the scope statement e.g. if an organization is not responsible for design and development, the organization is not required to produce evidence of conformance to the Clause 8.3 of ISO 9001:2015.